khyati-14/clinical-data-harmonization/README.md

 - **Lowercasing and trimming** whitespace.
 - **Removing irrelevant information** such as dosages, administration routes, and instructions using regular expressions.
 - **Standardizing terminology** by replacing common abbreviations, misspellings, and layman's terms with their correct medical equivalents.
 This is managed through an external `correction_map.txt` file for easy maintenance.
+- **Lemmatization**: Automatically converting words to their base or dictionary form (e.g., "retractions" becomes "retraction").
+This makes the matching process more robust by handling pluralization and other word variations without manual hardcoding.
 - **Filtering out noise** by removing generic, redundant keywords (e.g., "test," "procedure") that do not contribute to the clinical meaning.
 This is controlled by the `redundant_keywords.txt` file.

 ### 2. Two-Stage Matching Algorithm